 - NSE reportedly investigated assured return schemes linked to 18% to 48% returns and found misleading representations about market investments.

-- SEBI observations reportedly pointed toward structures that resembled Ponzi and MLM style fundraising mechanisms.
+- SEBI observations reportedly pointed toward structures that resembled Ponzi and MLM-style fundraising mechanisms.

 - Ernst & Young mystery shopping exercise reportedly confirmed the offering of assured return investment style programs under MMFF.